jljakin2/loopstudios/README copy.md

-# Frontend Mentor - Maker pre-launch landing page solution
+# Frontend Mentor - Loopstudios landing page solution

-This is a solution to the [Maker pre-launch landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/maker-prelaunch-landing-page-WVZIJtKLd).
+This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents